-Why Study Theatre at The College of Idaho?
+Why Study Theatre and Communication at The College of Idaho?

 Career Opportunities for Theatre Majors and Minors

 A major or minor in Theatre or Communications prepares students for graduate study, a variety of professional theatre and performing arts occupations, or work in the many other fields that use the strong communication skills developed by study in these disciplines.
 Our graduates have gone on to perform with the Blue Man Group, serve as stage managers on Broadway and work as professional actors, directors, scenic artists, and costumers in numerous theatres across the country.

 Campus facilities include a 145-seat black box theatre that serves as the primary playing space for mainstage productions and classroom work, a 200-seat recital hall where musicals and operas are staged, an 850-seat proscenium house, a smaller student-stage, and an outdoor amphitheater.
 College of Idaho theatre graduates participate annually in the Kennedy Center/American College Theatre Festival.

 [Need some text here.
 Are they only scheduled for spring term?
 Embed to the theatre productions page.
 Do we have video and stills from productions to create a past productions page?]

 The Howling 'Yotes Speech and Debate Team

 Speech and Debate at The College of Idaho has a long history, stretching back at least to 1912, when the First President of the College, Dr. William Boone mentioned debate team victories in his journals.
 This tradition of excellence continues into the present day, where the College of Idaho Howling 'Yotes has ranked in the Top 20 nationally every year since 2013 and took home a 5th place individual finish in 2016.
 More information on the C of I debate team can be found here.

 Theatre Students seeking a Theatre scholarship may submit materials or audition in acting or design and technical.
 More information applying for Theatre scholarships can be found here.